TW/CW: Racist imagery, blackface minstrelsy.

 In her lifetime, Phoebe was commonly believed to be black, not only because of her looks, but also because of her voice.
 In fact, she was a Jewish girl from Teaneck, New Jersey.

 What does she mean here when she says “there is only one answer to [the] question” of whether she was black?

 How would you define blackvoice?
 Is it acceptable?
 Does it raise the same uncomfortable questions as blackface?

 In this 1980 performance of Mozart’s opera Die Entführung aus dem Serail (The Abduction from the Harem), African-American soprano Reri Grist sings the role of Blonde (which means “Blondie” in German), an English maid who, with her mistress, has been taken captive in a Turkish harem.
 The gruff harem guard, Osmin, takes a shine to her; she tweaks him, telling him that women like to be treated with kindness.

 Recently, Congresswoman Alexandria Ocasio-Cortez was accused, mainly by commentators on the political right, of engaging in blackvoice:

-She responded to her critics by calling it code-switching, the practice of alternating between dialects or accents depending on what the situation calls for.
+She responded to her critics by referring to code-switching, the practice of alternating between dialects or accents depending on what the situation calls for.